Colin66/Add-extra-stepper-to-STM32F103-32-bit-boards-including-Sovol-SV06/README.md

 ![+X limit](images/e3_free_runs_X+_Limit.png)

 To restore the filament runout sensor I routed this to the Z limit inputs, since stallguard isn't active on the Z axis and Z endstop is done via the bed level sensor so that pin is genuinely empty.
 The filament sensor is just a microswitch between the two outer pins on the plug which closes when filament is present, so is compatible with the Z switch input.
+The TMC documentation seems to say wiring MS1 & MS2 high aren't needed if using UART mode but I couldn't get it to run unless I did.

 # Wiring Diagram